ContainerSolutions/cloud-native-patterns/_technical/dynamic-secrets.md

 ##### High Security - Low Agility

-- All credentials are managed (manually) be a security team.
+- All credentials are managed (manually) by a security team.
 Nobody usually knows where this team actually sits, there only interface is an obscure ticket filing system.
 - Developers must submit requests to have the necessary credentials created and made available to their application.
 - Developers invent 'hacks' to work around the missing credentials locally or on a dev environment.